Activities to help soothe your child when they’re worried or anxious

 Ask your child to draw a circle on a piece of paper.
 Inside the circle, write down “Things I can control”.
 For example:

 Outside the circle, get your child to write “Things I can’t control.”
-For example:
+Such as:

-You can find more ideas for supporting your child with anxious feelings in our mental health and wellbeing section.
+You can find more ideas for supporting your child with anxious feelings in the mental health and wellbeing section.